-Customized intervention to improve the person’s ability to perform daily activities and reach goals.
+- Customized intervention to improve the person's ability to perform daily activities and reach their goals

 Pediatric Occupational Therapy